ctrixcode/discord-webhook-manager/README.md

 ## 🆘 Support

 If you encounter any issues or have questions:
+1. Join our Discord server for community support: [https://discord.gg/YbtyTRAFv2](https://discord.gg/YbtyTRAFv2)
-1. Check the existing issues
+2. Check the existing issues
-2. Create a new issue with detailed information
+3. Create a new issue with detailed information
-3. Provide steps to reproduce the problem
+4. Provide steps to reproduce the problem

 ---